Piret Laurimaa

 Piret Laurimaa (married name Piret Palu; born 3 November 1971), is an Estonian stage, television, radio, and film actress.

 Early life and education

-Piret Laurimaa was born in Pärnu to Tiit Laurimaa and Aave Uus (née Meriluht).
+Piret Laurimaa was born in Rapla to Tiit Laurimaa and Aave Uus (née Meriluht).
 She has three half-siblings.
 She graduated from secondary school in 1990, then studied acting at Aare Laanemets' theatre school in Pärnu.
 She graduated from Tallinn Pedagogical University (now, Tallinn University) in 1995.

 Stage career

 Following graduation, she joined the Endla Theatre in Pärnu in 1996 and was engaged at the theatre until 2014.
 Among her more memorable international roles at the Endla were in productions of works by: Molière, Gustave Flaubert, Thornton Wilder, Tom Stoppard, Marc Camoletti, William Gibson, Maria Blom, Luigi Pirandello, Mikhail Lermontov, Leea Klemola, and Éric-Emmanuel Schmitt, among others.
 Roles in productions of Estonian playwrights and authors include works by: Karl Ristikivi, Juhan Smuul, A. H. Tammsaare, Friedebert Tuglas, August Gailit, and Illar Mõttus.

 During her time at the Endla, Laurimaa was awarded the Estonian Theatre Award for Best Actress in 2008 and the Best Actress in 2009.
 She was voted the audience favorite in 2003, 2005, 2009, 2010, 2011, and 2014.
 She also received the Endla Colleague Award in 2002, 2005, 2007, and 2009.

 In 2014, she left the Endla and joined the Vanemuine theatre in Tartu.
 Roles at the Vanemuine have been in productions of works by J. B. Priestley, Patrick Marber, E. B. White, and Lars Norén.